bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 ## exercise: control home automation JSON file

+### non technical summary

+The state of a house
+includes the on/off state of some lighting units and a thermostat.
+The exercise is to build the web service that communicates with the remote user.
+A sepparate web service (not built here), would control the house (for ex. "internet of things" protocols).

-**current status**
+**current status: in development**

+- next development objectives:

+    1. complete client side.
-- at the moment the browser based client does not refresh and functions partially.
+      at the moment the browser based client does not refresh and functions partially.
 Additionally, the demo routes need to be documented.

+    2. implement unit testing testing and logging.
       - while logging / debugging data appears in the the tty to which docker-compose is attached - however, it remains to support logging

-- testing - unit and endpoint tests to be created

-- to add swagger documentation
+    3. Swagger documentation

-### to start
+### to start:

 - the app bind to port 8080, if that is busy, to change it in _docker-compose.yml_